dblohm7/dblohm7.github.com/source/_posts/2017-04-07-asynchronous-plugin-initialization-requiem.markdown

 during a property access.
 If the plugin had already completed its initialization (thus rendering synchronization unnecessary), the surrogate would simply pass the property access on to the real NPAPI scriptable object.
-On the other hand, if a synchronization was performed, the surrogate would retry the WebIDL object by querying for the WebIDL object's "own" properties, and return the own property if it now existed.
+On the other hand, if a synchronization was performed, the surrogate would first retry the WebIDL object by querying for the WebIDL object's "own" properties, and return the own property if it now existed.
+If no own property exists on the WebIDL object, then the surrogate would revert to its "pass through all the things" behaviour.

 If I hadn't made the asynchronous surrogate scriptable object do that, we would have ended up with a strange situation where the DOM's initial property access